BenBoBo/seohtracker-mac/README.rst

 Changes
 =======

-This is stable version v5.
+This is development version v5.1.
 For a brief list of changes see the `resources/html/appstore_changes.rst file
 <resources/html/appstore_changes.rst>`_.
 For a detailed list of changes see the
 `resources/html/full_changes.rst file <resources/html/full_changes.rst>`_.